rjmasikome/instacrawler-mongo/README.md

 # instacrawler-mongo

-This is a nodejs based crawler that will crawl instagram data based on hashtag to locally installed mongodb.
+This is a nodejs based crawler that will crawl instagram data **based on hashtag** to locally installed mongodb.
 Please use this for educational purpose only.
-Access token of instagram must be obtained, and **not in sandbox** mode.
+Access token of instagram must be obtained, and **NOT in sandbox** mode.
 For more information, please refer to https://www.instagram.com/developer/

 ### Requirement
 - Make sure `mongodb` is installed